mrpaulandrew/procfwk/docs/tables.md

 ## AlertOutcomes
 __Schema:__ procfwk

 __Definition:__ Used to provide a static list of available pipeline status outcomes that can be compared to email recipient requirements for event alerts at runtime.
-These status values are used in the context of a bitmask potition when the framework performs any [email alerting](/procfwk/emailalerting).
+These status values are used in the context of a bitmask position when the framework performs any [email alerting](/procfwk/emailalerting).
 The position means an email recipient can subscribe to any combination of pipeline outcomes.

 |Id|Attribute|Data Type|Length|Nullable
 |:---:|---|---|:---:|:---:|